Q What are leaf miners?

-Q Can they be sprayed?
+Q Can leaf miners be sprayed?

 A Contact insecticides containing pyrethrins may help, but are often ineffective as the pest is inside the leaf.
 Don't spray if you are using biological controls.

-Q What should organic growers use?
+Q What should organic growers to control leaf miners?

 A Organic insecticides might give some control, if applied in the early stages of an attack.
 Using fleece or insect-proof mesh over celery and parsley, for example, will keep off celery fly, as well as greenfly and carrot fly.
 In greenhouses, consider using a biological control.

-Q Tell me about biological controls.
+Q Tell me about biological controls for leaf miners.